cauabernardino/Data-Science-By-John-Hopkins/README.md

-# Data Science by John Hopkings University
+# Data Science by John Hopkins University

 My notes and views regarding the Data Science coursework by John Hopkins, using R language.